hmattinson/Dissertation_Excello/README.md

 Active range of spreadsheet currently has to include the top left cell

+Double clicking play

 ## PD feedback to implement

-6) Pick sheets drop down from actual sheets

 7) Dynamics in cell